luchmhor/hastuff/notes.md

        price_per_kwh: 0.162768
   ```
   * Appartment Consumption
-  the consumption of the apartment is available through influxdb
+  past data of the total consumption of the apartment is available through influxdb
   the consumption is essentially grid_power - inverter_output
   ```
   host: localhost